colomboe/KIO/README.md

 ### Introduction
-Many functional programming languages (like Clojure and F#), even if they could (more or less) support the Haskell typeclasses-like FP approach, doesn't rely on it in order to provide a functional programming environment for the developers.
+Many functional programming languages (like Clojure and F#), even if they could (more or less) support the Haskell typeclasses-like FP approach, doesn't rely on them in order to provide a functional programming environment for the developers.
 Instead, they just rely on the most important pillars of functional programming that are __referential transparency__ and __immutability__, usually complemented with the use